A Guide to Types of Assessment: Diagnostic, Formative, Interim, and Summative

 Assessments can run the gamut from start to finish when it comes to instruction.
 Think of it like a long distance race that has a start and finish line and many stations to refuel in between.
 The race can be any instructional period of time, such as a unit, a quarter, or even the full year.
 In this metaphor, the student is the runner and the teacher is the coach who is trying to help the student run the race as well as they possibly can.
 Different assessments types, when utilized by the coach (teacher) in the right way, can help the runner (student) run the race better and more effectively.

 Some assessments are helpful before the race even begins to help determine what the best running strategy is (diagnostic).
 Some assessments are beneficial during the race to track progress and see if adjustments to the strategy should be made during the race (formative).
+Some assessments are given to see if students in entire schools or districts, the entire running team, are moving forward and learning the material (interim).
 And some assessments are best at the very end of the race, to review performance, see how you did, and see how to improve for the next race (summative).